-More and more self-employed people, freelancers and agencies are considering WooCommerce.
+More and more self-employed people, freelancers, and agencies are thinking about using WooCommerce.
 But what can the free WordPress-based shop system do?
-When should you use it and how much does a typical online shop cost?
-We have the answers for you.
+When should you use WooCommerce and how much does a typical online shop cost?
+We've got all the answers for you.

 Free shop system

 WooCommerce is, like WordPress itself, open source.
 Not only does this save operators paying for expensive licenses fees, it also makes it easier for small to medium-sized shops to get started.
 At the same time, it allows agencies and freelancers to concentrate on developing additional components and services.
 The open source concept is ideal for trying out an eCommerce business model for the first time.
 For example, as an additional source of revenue for an already existing portal.
 Working with WooCommerce reduces your entrepreneurial risk as an operator or service provider.